-A woman farmer from My Loi Climate-Smart Village in Vietnam shared to fellow farmers her experiences in adopting climate-smart agriculture practices, particularly organic composting.
+A woman farmer from My Loi Climate-Smart Village in Vietnam shared with fellow farmers her experiences in adopting climate-smart agriculture practices, particularly organic composting.

 It was the first time for Mrs. Le Thi Lien to stand in front of fifty fellow farmers and share how she makes organic compost.
 At the participatory scenario planning meeting held in Ky Son commune, Ky Anh district, Ha Tinh province in November 2017, she took the opportunity to explain how she prepares her own effective microorganism substance to speed up the decomposition of crop residues and livestock manure into an organic compost.

 Mrs. Lien's family, like many other households in My Loi Climate-Smart Village (CSV), depends on crop cultivation and livestock raising for their livelihood.
-Currently, Mrs. Lien and her husband have about one hundred chickens and seven cows and own a 1,000 sqm of grassland providing feed to the animals.
-In addition, the family cultivates 2,000 sqm of maize and 1,000 sqm of rice, and a small field of black pepper, which vines are climbing on supporting trees, such as jackfruit, agarwood, and Mac trees (Wrightia annamensis).
+Currently, Mrs. Lien and her husband have about 100 chickens and seven cows, and own 1,000 sqm of grassland providing feed to the animals.
+In addition, the family cultivates 2,000 sqm of maize and 1,000 sqm of rice, and a small field of black pepper, in which vines are climbing on supporting trees, such as jackfruit, agarwood, and Mac trees (Wrightia annamensis).

 Compost training in My Loi CSV.
 Photo: ICRAF

 In November 2016, Mrs. Lien had the opportunity to participate in a training course organised by the World Agroforestry Centre (ICRAF), together with the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) in Southeast Asia, on composting using effective homemade micro-organisms.
 Mrs. Lien explained:

 I joined the course because I knew it would help me in providing an easy-to-make, reliable compost that is cheap to produce and available whenever I need it.